 Website metrics to measure online engagement

 This group of metrics is also not industry-specific, but it’s obvious that global digitization gives websites a huge role.
-According to the study by Fuel Travel, 86.7 percent of all travelers visit a hotel’s website before booking.
-So, analyzing user behavior to understand your website performance is a must to ensure a pleasant online experience for your guests.
+According to a study by TravelBooml, 81.2 percent of leisure travelers visit a hotel’s website before booking.
+So, analyzing user behavior to understand your website performance is a must to ensuring a pleasant online experience for your guests.

-The information for tracking these metrics can be taken from the Google Analytics tool or any other alternative instrument that allows you to track customer online behavior.
+The information for tracking these metrics can be obtained directly from the Google Analytics tool or an alternative instrument that allows you to track customer online behavior.

 Google Analytics interface, source: B2C